kramundson/snakemake_chrom_dosage/README.md

 job-specific compute allocation specified in ```cluster.yaml```.

 ```
-# to run cluster implementation, work in progress
+# to run cluster implementation
+# test case was successful on UCD cluster
+# will crash with very large files at MarkDuplicates due to insufficient JVM memory allocation
 sbatch runSnakes.slurm
 ```